The-Obstacle-Is-The-Way/Clarity-AI-Frontend/README.md

-# Novamind Digital Twin Frontend
+# Clarity-AI Psychiatry Digital Twin

-A premium frontend implementation for the Novamind Digital Twin project, providing a comprehensive visualization of patient mental health profiles for clinicians in a HIPAA-compliant environment.
+A premium frontend implementation for the Clarity-AI Psychiatry Digital Twin project, providing a comprehensive visualization of patient mental health profiles for clinicians in a HIPAA-compliant environment.

 ## Architecture